gdmgent-1819-nmd2/1819-crowdfunding-arnewamb/README.md

 Bachelor in de grafische en digitale media
 Arteveldehogeschool

-Dit is een fictieve website
-gemaakt in opdracht van Arteveldehogeschool
+This is a fictitious assignment, commissioned by Arteveldehogeschool

 Watch the Mobile First web application